 P.S: I hope to make the slides and the source material available soon, as well as publish the relevant chapters of my upcoming book as soon as they are good enough.

-A recording of the original talk, given in German, is available here:
+A recording of the original talk, given in German, is available on YouTube.